43 Days: Vern Haugland’s fight to survive in New Guinea

 They travel on together until August 16, when they decide splitting up might enable one of them to find help faster and in turn direct rescuers to the other man.
 On that day, Michael takes a turn writing in the notebook: In case we are separated I’ll be up the river in bad need of food please rush to rescue.
 Lt.
 James A. Michael, 19th Bomb Sq., 22nd Bomb Gp.

-Later that day, Haugland confirms they had indeed split up with this poignant entry:
+Later that day, Haugland confirms they have indeed split up with this poignant entry:

 Mike went up over the hill.
 I started down the river, saw I couldn’t make it and came back to dry my clothes.
 Will try and follow him tomorrow.
 Made bed between rock and log.
 Hope no rain.
 We may go faster alone.
 I hope so.
 He’s a wonderful boy and deserves to live.